18 Phrases That Unfortunately Scream ‘Low Emotional Intelligence’

 This is gaslighting 101.
 You’re invalidating their feelings and experiences.
 Just because you don’t think it’s a big deal doesn’t mean it’s not a big deal for them.
 It’s about respecting their perspective, even if you don’t share it.

-Losing your cool happens, but shrugging it off like it’s nothing shows a lack of self-control and understanding of its impact on others.
+Losing your cool happens, but shrugging it off like it’s nothing shows a lack of self-control and understanding of its impact on other people.
 Your anger isn’t just about you; it affects everyone around you.
+You’re entitled to feel it, but not to take it out on other people.

 10. “I say it like it is.”